-This pattern is summarized in Figure 1, where a mind-map defined in the Service Order domain requirements identification is specified in а Collaboration Model and later refined and partitioned in a Use Cases Model, aiming reduce the to complexity and improve the problem domain understanding.
+This pattern summarized Figure 1, where a mind-map defined in the Service Order domain requirements identification specified Collaboration Model and later refined and partitioned in a Use Cases Model, aiming reduce the complexity and improve the problem domain understanding.

 Figure 1.
-Models generated from Define Problem
+Models generated from Define Problem pattern.

-- Identification and definition of the problem: The Define Problem pattern helps the software engineer to understand the problem and display it in a way that can be clearly understood. - Production of models: Several models are generated to aid the software engineer in the understanding and documentation of the domain of the problem domain.
+- ✓ Identification and definition of the problem: The Define Problem pattern helps the software engineer to understand the problem and display it in a way that can be clearly understood. - ✓ Production of models: Several models are generated to aid the software engineer in the understanding and documentation of the domain of the problem domain. - \ Extra Work: The production of models cause an extra work by Software Engineering.

-- This pattern is a refinement of the first step from DCDP, proposed in a previous work [6]. - It should be used together with the next pattern presented in this paper, Specify Components, producing models that should be used as an input to this pattern. - This pattern can be seen as part of the domain analysis activity.
+- This pattern is a refinement of the first step from Distributed Component Development Pattern (DCDP), proposed in a previous work [6].

+- It should be used together with the next pattern presented in this paper, Specify Components, producing models that should be used as an input to this pattern. - This pattern can be seen as part of the domain analysis activity.

-- The Laboratory of Software Engineering in UFSCar uses this pattern in their projects. - This pattern was used in defining the problem of a Cars Rental Company project domain, that was developed in the Computing Department of UFSCar.
+- The Laboratory of Software Engineering in Federal University of São Carlos (UFSCar) uses this pattern in their projects. - This pattern was used in defining the problem of a Cars Rental Company project domain, that was developed in the Computing Department of Federal University of São Carlos (UFSCar).
 This project generated 14 models, 16 classes and 10 components implemented.

-Specify Components
+3 Specify Components